 Robotics Engineering Bachelor's Degree

-Acquire the knowledge and skills needed to research and develop the robust autonomous systems that define Industry 4.0.
+Get the skills needed to research and develop robust autonomous systems.
+Automation is one technology advancement that defines Industry 4.0.

-Understand the “why” of robots and autonomous machines in a variety of settings beyond industry and manufacturing, including autonomous vehicles.
+Understand why robots and autonomous machines are useful.
+Applications go beyond industry and manufacturing into areas of mobility.
 Learn how to interface robotics with other systems.
-Take courses in robot operating systems, microcontrollers for cyber-physical systems, electric machinery and drives, sensation and perception, and so much more.
+Take courses in robot operating systems and microcontrollers for cyber-physical systems.
+Apply robotics to electric machinery and drives.
+See the relationship between robotics, sensation, and perception.

-Robotics engineers learn open-source hardware and software implementation, as well as computer-based signal processing and control to create autonomous motion in the physical world.
-Students will have the opportunity to work with advanced robot platforms and sensors, unique to Michigan Tech:
+Robotics engineers learn open-source hardware and software implementation.
+As a student, you'll learn computer-based signal processing and control.
+You can create autonomous motion in the physical world.
+You will have the opportunity to work with advanced robot platforms and sensors.
+Many are unique to Michigan Tech:

 • Ground robots